-Veal Osso Buco or “Awesome Buco” as it is called in our house, is probably one of our favorite meals of all time!
-This Italian classic is braised veal shanks in a hearty wine and vegetable-based sauce.
+Veal Osso Buco or “Awesome Buco” as it is called in our house, is one of our favorite meals of all time!
+This classic Italian recipe is created with braised veal shanks in a hearty wine and vegetable-based sauce.
+It is saucy and rich and the meat is fall apart tender.
+This Osso Buco Recipe is served with a zesty mixture of parsley, lemon zest, and garlic (known as gremolata in Italian) that finishes it off perfectly!

 In my opinion, there is nothing quite as delicious as this hearty, and comforting meal.